ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v42.md

 Review the following information about FortiGate® Virtual Appliance for this release:

-* FortiGate Virtual Appliance is supported on VMware vSphere 7 and VMware NSX-T. This support is available on a management cluster and edge services cluster for single-zone instances only.
+* FortiGate Virtual Appliance is supported on VMware vSphere® 7 and VMware NSX-T. This support is available on a management cluster and edge services cluster for single-zone instances only.
 Multizone support is not available.
 * For VMware Regulated Workloads instances and Security and Compliance Readiness Bundle instances, you can install FortiGate Virtual Appliance only on the edge services cluster.
 * The VM16 edition of FortiGate Virtual Appliance is available for all types of clusters.
 However, it is recommended that the 16 CPU license is used for high-bandwidth edge deployments only.
 For more information about any VM16 restrictions and Fortinet® sizing, see [FortiGate-VM on VMware ESXi data sheet](https://www.fortinet.com/content/dam/fortinet/assets/data-sheets/FortiGate_VM_ESXi.pdf){:external}.
 * You can order multiple FortiGate Virtual Appliances on the management cluster.
 However, you can have only one pair on each edge services cluster.